Universal541/brianreymore/src/content/essays/america-at-250.md

 History offers countless examples of what happens when that willingness disappears.

-The question facing us now is whether America is becoming one of them.
+The question facing us now is whether America is drifting toward the same fate.

 And if so, whether we still possess the courage to change course.